As one of the US states with favorable business tax and legal environment, many businesses have been flocking to Delaware for incorporation.

 4. What documents are required for foreign qualification?

-The requirements, procedures and cost for foreign qualification will vary depending on each state.
+The requirements, procedures, and costs for foreign qualification will vary depending on each state.

-Below are common docs required for foreign qualification process by most states in the US:
+Below are common docs required for the foreign qualification process by most states in the US:

 - Certificate of Good Standing